idvorkin/idvorkin.github.io/_d/40-yo-programmer.md

 1. Smaller input set - Can only process so much information at once.
 1. Lower peak load - Can't push for 110% for as long.
 1. Worse Memory - I must write down everything or I'll lose it.

+A book on this is [From strength to strength], chapter 1.
+See my notes here:

+{%include summarize-page.html src="/elder" %}